stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 This draft benefited from feedback from [Grzegorz Uriasz](https://github.com/grzegorz225/) (what's simple and what isn't), [Sarah Martin](http://goodsexlifestyle.com/) (readability and grammar remarks).
 I want to especially thank [Levy Omer](https://levyomer.wordpress.com/) for pointing to weak points (and shady assumptions) of word vector arithmetics.

-## EDIT

-It got some popularity, including ~20k views in the first day, and being tweeted by [the authors of GloVe at Stanford](https://twitter.com/stanfordnlp/status/818881718077661184) and [Kaggle](https://twitter.com/kaggle/status/819258895235424258).

-Though, what I like the most is to see how people interact with it:

-- [artistic-scientific impulsive-analytical](https://twitter.com/cesifoti/status/818672972743450624) by Cesar Hidalgo from MIT Media Lab
-- [good-evil unlawful-lawful and AD&D classes](http://imgur.com/3FzX81i) from HN comment thread :)

-$$
-$$